shamiao/l4mysqlqueue/README.md

 ------------

  - You may need SSH access or cron jobs privileges in your cPanel/DirectAdmin control panel to run `composer` or `php artisan` console commands.
+ - Jobs are soft-deleted (only marking status as 'deleted' instead of SQL DELETE).
+Consider making your own schedule to delete deprecated jobs from database manually.